Diamond art is becoming more popular. And framing is the perfect way to showcase your diamond painting. This post contains affiliate links.

 The blank canvas you choose should be smaller than the finished art.
 That way you can wrap the edges around the canvas and still have those sparkling diamonds on the side of the canvas.

 Step 1: Prep the Canvas and Diamond Art

 As a heads up, I am not measuring anything.
 If you would like to measure so you get it perfectly centered you totally can!

-To begin, cover the canvas with glue.
-You do not want a fast drying glue because you want to be able to move the diamond art around before it dries completely.
+To begin, apply a layer of glue on the canvas.
+You do not want a fast-drying glue because you want to be able to move the diamond art around before it dries completely.

 Carefully lay the diamond art over the top of the canvas and eyeball center.

 Work quickly, and while the glue is still wet press the edges of the diamond art down over the edges of the canvas and slide the art until it is right where you want it.

 Once the art is right where you want it, use the brayer to push the art into the glue and canvas.
 Turn over and brayer the backside as well.